Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 The judgment of the Court of Cassation is significant for several reasons:

-• It reiterates that the burden of proof rests on the injured party, but the judge must rely on consistent and well-founded evidentiary reasoning.
+• It reiterates that the burden of proof rests on the injured party, but the judge must rely on coherent and well-founded evidentiary reasoning.

-• It establishes that, in the case of an omission, a counterfactual judgment is necessary to assess whether the required behavior could have prevented the harmful event.
+• It establishes that, in cases of omission, a counterfactual judgment is necessary to assess whether the due conduct could have prevented the harmful event.

-• It highlights that healthcare liability is not limited to cases of gross negligence but also extends to negligence or imprudence, as revealed by the conduct of the doctors in the examined case.
+• It highlights that healthcare liability is not limited to cases of gross negligence but also extends to negligence or imprudence, as emerged from the doctors' conduct in the examined case.

 Conclusions

-In conclusion, judgment No. 21530 of 2021 offers an important reflection on civil liability in the healthcare field, clarifying the assessment criteria for the causal link.
-This approach emphasizes the need for a concrete and detailed analysis of medical acts and decisions made, in order to ensure adequate protection for patients and their families.
+In conclusion, judgment No. 21530 of 2021 offers an important reflection on civil liability in healthcare, clarifying the criteria for evaluating causation.
+This approach emphasizes the need for a concrete and detailed analysis of medical acts and decisions made, in order to ensure fair protection for patients and their families.